Location: Room 14, Tampa Convention Center

 Description: You have the green light for a project, and now you need to make the numbers work to ensure your bosses will be impressed, thus ensuring your career longevity.
 We will discuss this important philosophical situation and other topics, including contracting options.

-Humans Can Interfere with Energy Savings: Human Behavior
+Humans Can Hinder or Help Energy Savings: Human Behavior

 Date: Thursday, August 17, 8:30am – 9:30am

-Description: You know that humans in your agency can create havoc on your energy savings plans, but maintaining energy-savings expectations can be as simple as encouraging crazy ideas at the grassroots.
+Description: You know that humans can assist or create havoc on your energy savings plans, but maintaining energy-savings expectations can be as simple as encouraging crazy ideas at the grassroots.
 This session will review ongoing results of a program spread across 18 million square feet and executed with a $0 budget.
 We will also review the Green Office Initiative at the U.S. Postal Service.

 Renewable Generation and Storage